 Chili Mac is one of those nostalgic and super delicious meals that just makes you feel good inside!
 It’s the perfect cold weather food but really is a great choice for any season.
 This bowl of ooey, gooey perfection is one dish the whole family will love, and it won’t break the bank or leave you with a load of dishes.
 The entire recipe cooks in one pot!
 Who doesn’t love that?!

-It’s funny.
 When Heather and I got married, the deal was that I’d do the cooking and she’d do the cleaning.
 Unfortunately for her, neither of us knew I’d have a career in food.
 And while she never complains, I know she enjoys meals with less to wash.
 And don’t worry, I DO help her with the dishes now.
 But, for the sake of delicious food and less dishes… this is a recipe we can always agree on!

 - 2 pounds lean ground beef